smilevo/smilevo.github.io/content/event/new event3/index.md

   postcode:
   country: United States

-summary: 2021 International Workshop on Refactoring (IWoR)
+summary: 2021 International Workshop on Refactoring (IWoR).
-abstract: "2021 International Workshop on Refactoring (IWoR)"
+abstract: "2021 International Workshop on Refactoring (IWoR)."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.